 A maximum daily spend of £6.00 has been set but this can be changed for individual students.
 A typical daily spend is estimated at £2.00 - £3.00 per day.
-A main meal and dessert is currently £2.45.
+A main meal and dessert is currently £2.50.
 If your son or daughter is entitled to a free school meal, this is credited to their account on a daily basis and must be spent that day.

 Water bottles are needed in school.
 Fountains are provided to refill these.
 Cups are not provided unless for medical purposes.
+Please make sure your son/daughter has a refillable bottle for school every day.